jamiemcstay/Project-1/README.md

 ### Gitpod

-I used gitpod as my IDE to write my code.
+I used gitpod to write my code.

 ### Git